<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Why doesn’t the grand jury suite always get the respect it deserves?

-Through many years of on-site courthouse inspections, I have found that the predominant reason that a grand jury has been relegated to deficient space in an existing courthouse is because it has lost its original, well-designed space to the construction of an additional courtroom that was required in the courthouse.
+Through many years of on-site courthouse inspections, I have found that the predominant reason that a grand jury has been relegated to deficient space in an existing courthouse is that it has lost its original, well-designed space to construct an additional courtroom required in the courthouse.
 Since the grand jury space is relatively large and connects to secure circulation, it is a prime candidate to be renovated to provide an additional courtroom.
 When this replacement occurs, there is typically no other suitable space in the courthouse to relocate and provide a true grand jury suite.
-Even when there is available space, funding to complete both projects may not be available.
+Even when available, funding to complete both projects may be limited.

 As a result, the grand jury is left to conduct its crucial business in uncomfortable conditions.
-I have seen grand jury spaces in older – and particularly historic courthouses – squeezed into tiny basement spaces with no more than a conference table.
-In these situations, the jurors are required to use the public restrooms and are provided no break areas.
-Grand jury spaces such as this are not outfitted with tiered seating or any of the other necessary support spaces.
+I have seen grand jury spaces in older – particularly historic courthouses – squeezed into tiny basement spaces with no more than a conference table.
+In these situations, the jurors must use the public restrooms and are provided with no break areas.
+Grand jury spaces like this are not outfitted with tiered seating or necessary support spaces.

-The grand jury suite shown in the following photos not only lacks support facilities, but is also disorganized and obviously very poorly maintained.
+The grand jury suite shown in the following photos lacks support facilities and is disorganized and poorly maintained.

 Grand Jury Suite Example - Fentress Inc.